aziascreations/PB-ListComPort/readme.md

 ## Error codes
  * Fatal errors (1-9):
    * 1 - The app couldn't open a console to print to it.
    * 2 - The app can't find 'RegGetValueW' in 'Advapi32.dll'.
+(No longer used !)
  * Internal argument parser errors (10-19):
    * 10 - Failed to parse the launch arguments, default options will be used.
    * 11 - Failed to register one or more argument, arguments will not be parsed.